daamparan/CS-1401/CS 3432: Comp. Arch 1/Project 2- Blinky Buzzy Toy/README.md

+# This is a copy
+# Project 2 - Blinky Buzzy Toy

+After being introduced to the C language and building a simple project that mainly dealt with pointers.
+By using pointers we were introduced to pointer arithmentic and the general concept of these which led us to begin diving into assembly code and the translation between high level code to low level.

+Our first major project and my first use of actual hardware are demonstrated here.
+Much like Project 1 there is code provided by Dr. Freudenthal.

 # Lab 2: Blinky-Buzzy Toy

 For your second project, your task is to use the MSP430 Microcontroller and your creativity to design a toy.
 Each MSP430 board is equipped with buttons, LED's, a speaker, and an LED screen.
 Utilizing these features and your knowledge of I/O, develop a program to turn the board into a toy.